nature at the heart of climate actionRead more

 Jos Danckwerts is project manager for the IFAW-supported Panda Masuie Release Project.
 The project is reintroducing elephants back into the wild in a protected area close to Victoria Falls in Zimbabwe.
 Jos learned to care for elephants by working alongside his mom Roxy Danckwerts.
-Roxy is the founder of Wild is Life-ZEN, a project that focuses on rescuing and rehabilitating orphaned elephant calves at a nursery on the family farm near Harare.
+Roxy is the founder of Wild is Life-ZEN, a project that focuses on rescueing and rehabilitating orphaned elephant calves at a nursery on the family farm near Harare.
 As the elephants grow, so does the need for them to be introduced into wild spaces.
 The Panda Masuie Forest Reserve, a former hunting concession, has been leased with the help of IFAW and is that wild space where they can be released.
 With large wild herds of free roaming elephants moving through the landscape, the Wild is Life project is already seeing successful interactions between the rescue herd and wild elephants.
-We are hopeful that every rescued and rehabilitated elephant will one day live as a wild elephant.
+Prospects are rosy that every rescued and rehabilitated elephant will one day live as a wild elephant.

 Tell us about the history of the Panda Masuie Release Project: